 Additionally, tax breaks for hurricane victims are preserved in the Tax Cuts and Jobs Act.
 The personal casualty loss will now be easier to deduct, charitable giving will be encouraged and, if needed, penalty-free access to retirement funds will be available to help us through a future emergency.

 - Bigger Paychecks

 - Retirement Savings Protected

 - Adoption Tax Credit Preserved

-More than two million Americans will receive bonuses and 90 percent Americans will see more money in their paychecks starting next month.
+More than two million Americans have received bonuses and 90 percent of Americans are seeing more money in their take-home pay.